IsaacLatta/Client-Server-Chat-Room/README.md

 ### Prerequisites
 - The program(both client and server) must be run on a Windows version that supports the Winsock api.
 - Ensure you have a C++ compiler installed, such as [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/), or an IDE that supports C++ such as [Visual Studio](https://visualstudio.microsoft.com/).
+- Libsodium must be installed. (https://doc.libsodium.org/)

  ### Compiling the Program
 - Clone the repository to your local machine or download the source files.
 - Open the Command Prompt or terminal window in the directory where the source files are located.
 - Use the C++ compiler to compile the source code.
-For example, with GCC, the command would be: g++ -o ServerChatApp server.cpp -std=c++11
+For example, with GCC, the command would be: g++ -o ServerChatApp server.cpp -std=c++11 -lsodium
-- If using an IDE similar to Visual Studio, compile and run the program using F5 or the Run button.
+- If using an IDE such as Visual Studio, ensure that Libsodium is properly linked and configured. compile and run the program using F5 or the Run button.

 ### Running the Program
 - Both the client and server programs may be ran on the same or different machine.